 Stimulation… Once again, it’s a way to stimulate your puppy.
-On top of that it is the perfect way to create a distraction when you want to redirect them from biting you, onto something they are allowed to chew on!
+On top of that, it is the perfect way to create a distraction when you want to redirect them from biting you and onto something they are allowed to chew on!

 Keep in mind…

 Good chew toys are essential if you want a well-behaved dog.
 Many people make the mistake of not having the proper types of toys at their dog’s disposal in order to accommodate their needs to the fullest.

 If you’re unsure what type of dog toy your dog prefers, you should always start off with a wide verity so that they can choose which type suits them best.

 Puppies tend to like softer toys such as ropes and stuffed animals as to where older dogs tend to like harder toys such as bones and rubber chew toys.

 Puppies like softer toys because it is easier for them to sink their teeth into and it feels good on their gums at that age.
 The same can be said for older dogs plus the fact that they just love to chew.